 Standard Balloon (inflated to 8cm/11inches) - approximately 0.5 cu ft (0.0141m³) of helium.

 Giant Balloon (inflated to 75cm/30inches) - approximately 8 cu ft.
 (0.2266m³) of helium

 Giant Balloon (inflated to 85cm/34inches) - approximately 15 cu ft.
 (0.4249m³) of helium.

 We recommend inflating the giant balloon up to 75cm to make it more manageable and so as to use less helium.
 Don't worry, it will still make just as much impact!

-When should I inflate my balloons?
+When should I inflate my balloons with helium?